stacks-network/docs/src/pages/stacks-blockchain/stacking.md

 Stacking is a built-in action, required by the "proof-of-transfer" (PoX) mechanism.
 The PoX mechanism is executed by every miner on the Stacks 2.0 network.

--> Fun fact: The Stacking consensus algorithm is implemented as a smart contract, using [Clarity](/smart-contracts/overview).
+-> The Stacking consensus algorithm is implemented as a smart contract, using [Clarity](/smart-contracts/overview).
+[Read more about the contract](#stacking-contract).

 ## Stacking flow